 Managed service handle the IT decision making for you.
 They decide when and how to complete backups, updates and security maintenance for you.
 Sure they keep you in the loop, but you do not have to direct their actions.
 These providers are best suited for business that lack internal expertise or lack the time supervise a budget management provider.
 While they cost more than budget shops, you enjoy a set of comprehensive management services – often with predictable pricing.
 Fees vary widely depending on the completeness of services, but most providers charge between $200-500/mo.

 Enterprise providers focus on full lifecycle management.
 The handle things from end-to-end.
 They can help you assess the needs of your business and provide a complete IT strategy that handles procurement, deployment, maintenance, and disposal.
 These providers are best suited for large organizations with multi-year IT plans.
-I will not be digging into them much as rackAID focusses on small and midsize companies.

 Which Provider is Right for Me?